puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-enterprise-sync.md

 #### Where is Microsoft Edge sync data stored?

 Synced data for Azure AD accounts is stored in secure servers according to the tenant ID.
 For example, the data for a tenant that is registered in the United States is stored in servers geo-located for that region and uses the same storage solution as Office applications.
 While the synced data for Azure AD accounts is encrypted before leaving a user's device, it is further encrypted when stored in the cloud.

-#### Where is the synced enterprise data physically stored?

-The synced data is stored in secure servers according to the tenant ID.
-For example, the data for a tenant that is registered in the United States is stored in servers geo-located for that region and leverages the same storage solution that O365 applications use.

 #### Does the data ever leave Microsoft's cloud, aside from syncing to Microsoft Edge?